pavlos-christoforou/ArrayAccessBench/cjmt/README.md

 # cjmt

-A Clojure library designed to ... well, that part is up to you.
+A Clojure implementation of an array access benchmark.

 ## Usage

-FIXME
+Run with lein run, or with Benchmarker.go in the parent directory.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Jonathan Barnard

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.